LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatScaleAdd(c, A, B);

-.. c:function:: int SUNMatScaleAddI(sunrealtype c, SUNMatrix A)
+.. c:function:: SUNErrCode SUNMatScaleAddI(sunrealtype c, SUNMatrix A)

    Performs the operation *A \gets cA + I*.
-The return value is an integer flag denoting success/failure of the operation:
+The return value denotes the success/failure of the operation:

    .. math::
       A_{i,j} = cA_{i,j} + \delta_{i,j}, \quad i,j=1,\ldots,n.